datavorous/GrudgePixel/README.md

 > [!CAUTION]
 > This is **NOT** a virus.
 Check [here](https://www.virustotal.com/gui/file/f9045baa01ebd5227785c104dea1051a42ce1cc2da9b7576ba72b696aaac147b).
 If your system doesnt allow it, build from source, follow the raylib website.
+Learn how to [allow](https://github.com/docker/for-win/issues/13335#issuecomment-1483783763) it.
+[More](https://answers.microsoft.com/en-us/windows/forum/all/windows-defender-flagged-my-c-program-as-trojan/bfad521c-7129-4f63-8c84-98a16f0a50e2) details from Microsoft's forums.

 ## User Manual
 Please check out the manual [here](https://datavorous.github.io/GrudgePixel/#manual).